carl-qi/Typewritter/README.md

 # Cal Hack 2017, Acid Rain

-This game is designed to help users to practice typing.(iOS version)
+This game is designed to help users to practice typing.(macOS version)

 ## Start
 ```